-Many domestic consumers are least concerned with their water bills, unlike the electric and telephone bills.
-Maybe because they make up a small figure only.
+Many domestic consumers are least concerned with their water bills, unlike the electric and telephone bills, maybe because they make up just a small amount.

-However, as a responsible consumer it is only wise to know on how the water tariff is calculated, that incorporates the water treatment and supply cost.
+However, as a responsible consumer it would be wise to know how the water tariff is calculated, that incorporates the water treatment and supply cost.